Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Introduction

 could be connected to infinity by an arc in $I(f)$.

 It turns out that the situation is not as simple as suggested by these questions, even for a disjoint-type entire function $f$.
-Indeed, while the answer to Eremenko's question is positive if $f$ additionally has finite order of growth in the sense of classical function theory (a result obtained independently in \cite{baranskihyperbolic} and \cite[Theorem 1.2]{strahlen}), there is a disjoint-type entire function $f$ for which $J(f)$ contains no arcs \cite[Theorem~8.4]{strahlen}.
+Indeed, while for such $f$ the answer to Eremenko's question is positive if the function additionally has finite order of growth in the sense of classical function theory (a result obtained independently in \cite{baranskihyperbolic} and \cite[Theorem 1.2]{strahlen}), there is a disjoint-type entire function $f$ such that $J(f)\supset I(f)$ contains no arcs at all \cite[Theorem~8.4]{strahlen}.
 This shows that there is a wide variety of possible topological types of components of $J(f)$, even for $f$ of disjoint type.

-In view of this fact, it may seem surprising that it is nonetheless possible to give an almost complete solution to the question of which topological objects can arise in this manner.
-This solution, which will be achieved by combining concepts and techniques from the study of topological continua (non-empty compact, connected metric spaces) with the modern theory of transcendental dynamics, is the main result of this article.
+In view of this fact, it may seem surprising that it is nonetheless possible to give an essentially complete solution to the question of which topological objects can arise in this manner.
+This solution, which will be achieved by combining concepts and techniques from the study of topological continua (non-empty compact, connected metric spaces) with the modern theory of transcendental dynamics, is the main result of this memoir.

 More precisely, let $f$ be of disjoint type.
 Then it is easy to see (Corollary~\ref{cor:uncountablymany}) that the Julia set $J(f)$ is a union of uncountably many connected components, each of which is closed and unbounded.
-If $C$ is such a component, we shall refer to the continuum $\CH \defeq C\cup\{\infty\}$ as a \emph{Julia continuum} of $f$.
+If $C$ is such a component, we call the continuum $\CH \defeq C\cup\{\infty\}$ a \emph{Julia continuum} of $f$.
 In the case of $z\mapsto \lambda \sin(z)$ with $\lambda\in (0,1)$, every Julia continuum is an arc, while in the example of \cite[Theorem~8.4]{strahlen}, every Julia continuum is a non-degenerate continuum that contains no arcs.

-To obtain our most precise statement about the possible topology of Julia continua, we make a rather mild additional function-theoretic restriction on the entire function under consideration.
+To obtain our most precise statement about the possible topology of Julia continua, we impose a mild additional function-theoretic restriction on the entire function under consideration.

-\begin{defn}[{Bounded slope {\cite[Definition 5.1]{strahlen}}}] An entire function is said to have \emph{bounded slope} if there exists a curve $\gamma\colon [0,\infty)\to\C$ such that $|f(\gamma(t))|\to\infty$ as $t\to\infty$ and such that
+\begin{defn}[{Bounded slope {\cite[Definition 5.1]{strahlen}}}] An entire function $f$ is said to have \emph{bounded slope} if there exists a curve $\gamma\colon [0,\infty)\to\C$ such that $|f(\gamma(t))|\to\infty$ as $t\to\infty$ and such that